aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 | Pattern Vector | 15 elements | 1 per lookup | Sequential access |
 | Compact Matrix | 4 elements | 2 per lookup | Memory-constrained systems |

-The compact matrix is optimal when storage is at a premium (embedded systems, cache-conscious code) and the additional modulo operation is acceptable.
+For a problem that traditionally prints 100 integers, optimizing the storage of a 2×2 matrix from 15 elements to 4 is, admittedly, solving a problem that does not exist.
+But the compact matrix is optimal when storage is at a premium (embedded systems, cache-conscious code) and the additional modulo operation is acceptable.

 ### 4.4 Generalization